krisvanrens/rust-workshop-accu2019/README.md

 * Get rid of the trailing spaces in GET command results.
 * Fix handling of line breaks: '\n', '\r' and '\r\n'
+* Use command-line arguments to select binding port.